abnaceur/habee/README.md

 a.
 In frontend/Dockerfile -> comment line 18 and delet '\' at the end of line 17
 b. in docker-compose.yml line 56 add this line of code
 command: npm rebuild node-sass --force

+Once the build finish and the node-sass has been rebuilt stop your docker sontainer and :

+a.
+In frontend/Dockerfile -> uncomment line 18 and add '\' at the end of line 17
+b. in docker-compose.yml delete line 56

+Start your docker : docker-compose up

 ```

 Now restart docker